DataDog/integrations-extras/f5-distributed-cloud/README.md

 Global log streaming is available for either system namespace or in shared namespace:
 - Shared Namespaces support streaming logs from all shared namespaces in your account, or a specific list of shared namespaces that you can specify.
-- System Namespaces only supports streaming logs from system namespaces.
+- System Namespaces only support streaming logs from system namespaces.

 Below is an example of configuring a global log receiver in a system namespace.
 For a step-by-step video, click [here][7].